 • Adult support during unsupervised time such as playtimes where adults provide monitoring and support for pupils with additional needs from a distance

-• Support during transitions through the use of a visual timetable
+• Support during transitions through the use of a visual timetable and regular movement breaks where children require them

 • Support for pupils with behavioural difficulties through a pastoral team and personalised rewards and sanctions to which pupils have contributed their own ideas